ahmed-saad1997/Writing-On-Air/README.md

 ## Credits

 - The hand landmark detection model was implemented using the Mediapipe pre-trained model.
-- The OCR model was trained from scratch using guides from "Modern Computer Vision with PyTorch" and a combination of the "IAM handwriting dataset" and "synthetic-data".
+- The OCR model was trained from scratch using guides from "Modern Computer Vision with PyTorch" (V Kishore Ayyadevara and Yeshwanth Reddy) Book and a combination of the "IAM handwriting dataset" and "synthetic-data".

 ## License